qlik-oss/core-website/docs/documentation/services/qix-engine.md

 access the documents at the same time.

 ### Summary of linear scaling of resources

-The following points are important to consider when it comes to linear scaling:

 * No matter if documents are loaded and accessed in parallel or in sequence on a specific server, they consume approximately the same amount of resources